plnspineda/bufpangenome_supplementary/01_inputprep.md

 7. The input files for PGGB would be per chromosome containing sequences from each assemblies with headers like `RVCU#0#4#piece0` from PanSN-spec (https://github.com/pangenome/PanSN-spec)

+## Scaffolding the Pakistan river assemblies

+To scaffold the Pakistan river assemblies, I use `scripts/ragtag.sh`.
+Then run `scripts/dotplot.sh` to visualise the scaffolding using dotplot.